Aiyaan-Mahajan/nitsgr-gfg-stats-crawler/README.md

 # GFG NIT Srinagar Student Scraper

-A professional Scrapy-based web scraper that collects student statistics from GeeksforGeeks for NIT Srinagar.
+A Scrapy-based web scraper that collects student statistics from GeeksforGeeks for NIT Srinagar.
 It fetches data like username, coding score, total problems solved, and profile URL via their public API.

 ## Features